-Transportation companies carrying or hauling passengers or cargo for a consideration are subject to business tax on all intrastate receipts.
+Transportation companies carrying or hauling passengers or cargo for a consideration are generally subject to business tax on all intrastate receipts.
 However, Tenn.
-Code Ann. § 67-4-708(C)(ix) states that persons making sales of services or engaging in the business of the public utility, as defined in Tenn.
+Code Ann. § 67-4-708(C)(ix) states that persons making sales of services or engaging in the business of a public utility, as defined in Tenn.
 Code Ann. § 65-4-101, are exempt from the business tax.
+Public utility (see Section 9 for the full definition) includes "common carriers."
+Unfortunately, the business tax code does not define the term "common carrier."